|Gold rush in Nicaragua: Rio San Juan, Lake Nicargua and Granada|

 Day 8 Day at leisure, kayaking or touring from Rio Indio Lodge|BLD

-Today you can either relax at the jungle resort and work on your expedition journal, enjoy the pool and surrounding wildlife, or to get your muscles stretched again for a kayak tour on the lagoon to spot rare species of flora and fauna with you naturalist guide.
-You can also explore the village of San Juan de Nicaragua, or Old Greytown with its ancient cemetery with impressive 18th- and 19th century graves.
+Today you can either relax and recharge at the resort, enjoying the pool and surrounding wildlife, or stretch your muscles again for a kayak tour on the nearby Blue Lagoon with your guide.
+You can also explore the village of San Juan de Nicaragua, or Old Greytown with its ancient cemetery.
+You'll spend a second night in the comfort of Rio Indio Lodge.

 Rio Indio Ecolodge